 Here's what you can include in a typical paleo eating plan, based on Cordain's original directives:

 - Natural herbs and spices

-- Meat, fish and eggs
+- Fresh fish and seafood, preferably wild-caught

-Foods and ingredients to avoid:
+Foods to Avoid

-- Legumes (including beans, peas, peanuts, soy)
+- Legumes like beans, peas, peanuts and lentils

 - Refined sugars